codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 `get_access` method.
 Finally the `parallel_for` with the SYCL kernel is invoked as usual.

-The command group is submitted to a queue which will convert all the operations into CUDA commands that will be executed once the host accessor is encountered later on.
+The command group is subm$ itted to a queue which will convert all the operations into CUDA commands that will be executed once the host accessor is encountered later on.